JosenRomero/My_Portfolio/README.md

 # José Romero

-I'm a Full-Stack JavaScript Developer.
+I'm a self-taught frontend developer.

 My portfolio will show you a little bit what I can do.